centre-for-humanities-computing/validator/README.md

 }
 ```

-### Test Form Data and Objects
+## Test Form Data and Objects
-When testing form data we would like to be able to gather information and show it the user.
-We therefore
+When testing form data we would like to be able to gather information and show it to the user.
+We can then
-create a `Validator` which just moves on the next path if a test fails instead of throwing an Error.
+create a `Validator` which just breaks if a test fails instead of throwing an Error.
 To keep
-the error messages separated in the `ValidationResult` we supply a `errorPrefixPath` as the second argument to `test`.
+the error messages separated in the `ValidationResult` we supply an `errorPrefixPath` as the second argument to `test`.

 ````ecmascript 6
 function validateUserForm(username, age) {